DTLSServer Class

 KeepAliveInterval: The retry interval, in seconds, to be used when a HeartbeatRequest is sent and no response is received.

-The class will send a HeartbeatRequest message to connections that reach a specific period of inactivity, as defined by KeepAliveTime.
-This value specifies the interval at which the class sends successive HeartbeatRequest messages, assuming no response is received from the connection (HeartbeatResponse).
+The class will send a HeartbeatRequest message after a specified period of inactivity, defined by KeepAliveTime.
+This value specifies the interval at which the class sends successive HeartbeatRequest messages, assuming no response is received from the remote host (HeartbeatResponse).
 By default, this value is 2 seconds and will only apply if KeepAlive is true.

 KeepAliveMode: Specifies the Heartbeat (or keep-alive) mode to be used by the class.